qdzlug/oxide-slurm/terraform/README.md

 - **Instance Disks:** Provisions disks for compute nodes.
 - **Compute Instances:** Deploys the required number of compute instances with the Oxide provider.
 - **External IPs:** Retrieves external IP addresses for the deployed instances.
-- **Firewall Rules:** Creates firewall rules to allow internal cluster traffic (all protocols) and SSH access from anywhere.
 - **Inventory File:** Generates an Ansible inventory file (`hosts.ini`) based on the external IPs of the deployed instances.

 ## Directory Structure